-4. The Consent Decree has been updated, affirmed against challenge, and enforced by several courts, including the U.S. Court of Appeals for the Third Circuit.
+- 4. The Consent Decree has been updated, affirmed against challenge, and enforced by several courts, including the U.S. Court of Appeals for the Third Circuit.
 See id. at 220.
 In rejecting the RNC's 2009 request that the Consent Decree be set aside, the District Court for the District of New Jersey held that "[v]oter intimidation presents an ongoing threat to the participation of minority individuals in the political process, and continues to pose a far greater danger to the integrity of that process than the type of voter fraud the RNC is prevented from addressing by the Decree."
 Democratic Nat'l Comm. v.
 Republican Nat'l Comm., 671 F. Supp.
 2d 575, 578-79 (D.N.J.
 2009), aff'd, 673 F.3d 192 (3d Cir.
 2012).
 On October 26, 2016, citing the RNC's coordination with the Trump Campaign's voter intimidation efforts, the Democratic National Committee moved to hold the RNC in contempt of the Consent Decree.
-See Democratic Nat'l Comm., v.
+See Democratic Nat'l Comm. v.
 Republican Nat'l Comm., No. 81-cv-3876 (JMV), Dkt.
 No. 95 (D.N.J.
 Oct.
-26, 2016).

-- 5. In this action, Plaintiff alleges Defendants' coordinated campaign of vigilante voter intimidation also violates the Ku Klux Klan Act of 1871 and the Voting Rights Act of 1965. - 6.
+26, 2016). - 5.
+In this action, Plaintiff alleges Defendants' coordinated campaign of vigilante voter intimidation also violates the Ku Klux Klan Act of 1871 and the Voting Rights Act of 1965. - 6.
 Immediate relief is necessary.
-There are only 9 days left until voting begins in Pennsylvania.
-Trump's calls for unlawful intimidation have grown louder and louder, and the conspiracy to harass and threaten voters on Election Day has already resulted in acts that threaten the voting rights of registered Pennsylvania voters.
-The Pennsylvania Democratic Party, and untold numbers of Pennsylvania voters, will suffer irreparable harm if the right to vote is imperiled by the same forms of virulent harassment that federal law has prohibited since shortly after the Civil War.
+There are only 8 days left until Election Day, and early in-person voting in Nevada is well underway.
+Trump's calls for unlawful intimidation have grown louder and louder, and the conspiracy to harass and threaten voters on Election Day has already resulted in numerous acts that threaten to interfere with the voting rights of registered Nevada voters.
+The Nevada State Democratic Party, and untold numbers of Nevada voters, will suffer irreparable harm if the right to vote is imperiled by the same forms of virulent harassment that federal law has prohibited since shortly after the Civil War.